TommyTours/Dark-Souls-3-App/README.md

 # Dark-Souls-3-App
 iOS app for planning Dark Souls 3 character builds

-Designed for and tested on iPhone 11
+Designed for and tested on iPhone 11 in Dark Mode.
-Currently only portrait supported.
+Currently only portrait oreintation supported.